vmware-archive/kube-prod-runtime/docs/troubleshooting.md

   Normal  CertIssued      55m      cert-manager  Certificate issued successfully
 ```

 If this is not the case, Let's Encrypt will refuse to issue the certificate.
-Besides having NGINX serve a self-signed certificate, this is typically signalled because there are temporary Kubernetes ingress resources named like `cm-acme-http-solver-${pod_id}` lingering around for a while.
-At some point, certificate generation will time-out, these temporary ingress resources will be destroyed and the Kubernetes certificate will be marked accordingly in its events section.
+Besides having NGINX serve a self-signed certificate, this is typically signaled because there are temporary Kubernetes ingress resources named like `cm-acme-http-solver-${pod_id}` lingering around for a while.
+At some point, certificate generation will time-out, these temporary ingress resources will be destroyed, and the Kubernetes certificate will be marked accordingly in its events section.
 Make sure that External DNS is working properly.
 Let's Encrypt requires that the DNS name (subject) of the X.509 certificate can resolve properly.
 Please read the section about troubleshooting DNS and External DNS in this document.

-## Troublehooting DNS
+## Troubleshooting DNS

 ### Unable to resolve DNS addresses